wonday/react-native-pdf/README.md

 <details>
   <summary>ChangeLog details</summary>

+v6.1.2
+1. Fixed wrong scale returned from onScaleChanged()
+2. Fixed iOS Double Tap zoom
+3. Fixed Some critical typo fixes

 v6.1.1
-1. fix undefined is not an object, crashing on ios
+1. Fixed undefined is not an object, crashing on ios

 v6.1.0
-1. fix react-native warning on `componentWill*`
+1. Fixed react-native warning on `componentWill*`
-2. fix onPageSingleTap
+2. Fixed onPageSingleTap
 3. Set the PDF View background color to be transparent On iOS

 v6.0.1